kellyshreeve/insurance/README.md

 # Project Overview

-An imbalanced classification machine learning project predicting two outomes:
+An imbalanced classification supervised machine learning project predicting two outomes:
 1) Whether a customer will use insurance benefits
 3) How many benefits a customer will use

 Techiniques: Pipelines, GridSearchCV, and class balancing are used to fit and tune kNN binary classification, logistic regression, kNN multi-class classification, and random forest multi-class classification to maximize F1 score (binary) and macro-averaged F1 score (multi).
 Class balancing techniques of SMOTE, SMOTEENN, and class weighting are applied.